pepopowitz/building-your-first-react-app/src/slides/10_props.md

 ???

-building components that aid composability
+building components that aid composition

 ---